 Seven is the number representing completeness.
 There are seven churches representing the complete Christian era.
 See Revelation 2–3.
 There are also seven seals and seven trumpets, which also refers to the complete Christian era.
 The seven last plagues represent all the plagues which will completely destroy this old world.
 There are seven days in a complete week.
-For more “sevens” within the book of Revelation, turn to page 32.
+For more “sevens” within the book of Revelation, turn to the end of this section.

 Eight represents a resurrection from death or going from old to new.
 There were eight people on Noah’s ark going from an old world to a new world.
 Jesus was resurrected on the first day of the week or the eighth—the day after the seventh.
 This world will exist for six millennia before the second coming of Christ.
 After this, our world will lie in waste for the seventh millennium.
 See Revelation 20:1–4.
 When the eighth millennium begins, Christ will create a new heaven and a new earth.
 See Revelation 20–22.